RedHatInsights/patchman-engine/README.md

 System Patch Manager application for [cloud.redhat.com](cloud.redhat.com).

 ## Components
 The project is written as a set of communicating containers.
-The core components are `listener`, `manager` and `database`
+The core components are `listener`, `evaluator`, `manager` and `database`
 - Listener - Connects to kafka service, and listens for messages.
 - Manager - Contains implementation of a REST API, which serves as a primary interface for interacting with the application
 - Database - Self explanatory